 On the opposite corner of the room we created a kelp forest where the sharks could hang out and be far enough away so they don’t pose a threat to our happy penguin scene.

-It is awesome to walk through their Ilfeld bedrooms and see my handiwork still being enjoyed, albeit with a few additional Giants posters to accompany the artwork.
+It is awesome to walk through the kid’s bedrooms and see my handiwork still being enjoyed, albeit with a few additional Giants posters to accompany the artwork.
 On this project, I was essentially a facilitator for Miri’s creative ideas; her walls became the canvas of her imagination.
 I hope her new mural reminds her to dream big and also that she is so very loved.
 Thank you, Jo and Jeff for being “Hall of Fame” clients!

 Senanque Abbey Paintings

 The Mora’s first commissioned me in 2005 to create a painting for the space above their hearth that celebrated their wedding location and honeymoon in Italy.
 I customized the artwork for their space, and it still works perfectly in their living room.
 This time, they wanted a painting for their bedroom that captured a blissful family vacation they spent in Southern France, specifically the Senanque Abbey, a visual highlight of their trip.

 For my commissioned paintings I always paint two pieces and let the client pick their favorite.
 In this case, the breathtaking view we wanted to capture was set.
 In the first painting, I tried a pulled back view with softer colors.
 Peaceful, idyllic.
 For the second painting, I used stronger colors with the Abbey taking center stage, for a little more drama.
 I called the softer painting “Annelise’s View” and the more dramatic painting “Jeff’s View.”
 When I brought them over to the house for the “choosing moment”, Jeff threw open the door and said, “We won’t keep you in suspense: We want them both!”
 Comment dites-Vous “awesome”?!?!